weather365

 Although that specific warning has since expired, the new threat of flash flooding on Sunday extended from Davenport, Iowa, southeastward into northern Georgia.

-This fresh wave of flooding concerns followed a recent “flash flood emergency” issued the previous day for northern Washington, D.C., a rare alert that underscored the severity of Saturday’s intense downpours in the Mid-Atlantic.
+This new round of flooding concerns came after a “flash flood emergency” was declared the previous day for northern Washington, D.C., highlighting the unusual intensity of Saturday’s rainfall in the Mid-Atlantic.

 Severe weather threat through Saturday